Los protegidos (Spanish TV series)

 Los Protegidos is a Spanish fantasy television series created by Darío Madrona and Ruth García that originally aired on Antena 3 from 2010 to 2012.
-The plot follows the story of the "family" Castillo Rey, a group of people that are actually unrelated to each other but must pose as that because they have one secret: the children have special powers, and there is a group of people that is going after them.
+The plot follows the story of the "family" Castillo Rey, a group of people that are actually unrelated to each other but must pose as that because they have one secret: the children have special powers, and there is a group of people that are going after them.
 It was produced by Boomerang TV.

-A continuation of the series, Los protegidos: El regreso, is set to premiere on 19 September 2021.
+A continuation of the series, Los protegidos: El regreso, premiered on 19 September 2021.

 Plot

-Everything starts on a calm neighbourhood in an unnamed city.
+Everything starts in a calm neighbourhood in an unnamed city.
 Jimena (Angie Cepeda), a married woman, is with her daughter Blanca, preparing her for bed.
 The girl tells her mother that she had a nightmare: two men took her in the middle of the night, and the latter could only run after the van they had taken her in.
-Jimena calms her worries, tells her to sleep and goes to her own bed, with her husband... and that same night, a van comes, and two men take Blanca in the middle of the night, while Jimena can't do anything but run after the van.
+Jimena calms her worries, tells her to sleep and goes to her own bed, with her husband... and that same night, a van comes.
+Two men take Blanca in the middle of the night, while Jimena can only do something other than run after the van.

 Nine months later, Mario (Antonio Garrido), a widower, works in a police station and takes care of his only son, Carlos (Daniel Avilés), a socially awkward boy who wears glasses and likes books.
 However, this is not the only problem he has: when Mario starts to talk with him, after having gotten into a fight with some kids at his school, Carlos unexpectedly reveals that he has Telekinesis, which he demonstrates by throwing a pair of scissors into the wall.

 In the last nine months, Jimena has divorced, and now spends her free time looking for her missing daughter.
 However, it's only recently that she has started to tell the people about the dream her daughter had.
 When Mario hears this, he decides that maybe he could talk with Jimena in order to ascertain what to do, but Jimena, although initially spooked by his awkward manners, finally tells him that she can't do anything.